WannaCry ransomware: It’s being called the worst cyberattack in history.

 - Update your Windows Operating System: Immediately run Windows Update and install all critical updates including the Microsoft fix MS17-010.

-– Be aware of suspicious emails, links and attachments: Should you receive an email message, link, or attachment from an unknown sender, do not open it and delete immediately.
+- Be aware of suspicious emails, links, and attachments: Should you receive an email message, link, or attachment from an unknown sender, do not open it and delete it immediately.

 - Anti-virus/Anti-malware software: Ensure you have an anti-virus/anti-malware software installed on your computer and that it is up to date.